Carmelo Anthony: Personal life

 Anthony has two brothers, Robert and Wilford, and a half-sister, Daphne.
 He had another sister, Michelle, who died in 2010.
 His mother, Mary, is African American and his father, Carmelo Iriarte, was Puerto Rican.

+Anthony, along with LeBron James, Chris Paul, and Dwyane Wade, are a quartet referred to as the "banana boat crew".
+The four have been friends since they were teenagers, and have consistently gone on vacation together.
+During an excursion to the Bahamas, Anthony was rescued by James from the water when Anthony was carried away from the boat by the current.
+During an Instagram Live session, Anthony later recounted, "He saved my life", when asked about the danger he was in prior to the rescue.

+Anthony was cited for marijuana possession in 2004, but charges were dropped.
+On December 16, 2006, Anthony was involved in the infamous Knicks–Nuggets brawl during a game at Madison Square Garden.
+He was suspended for 15 games as a result.
+On April 14, 2008, Anthony was arrested on suspicion of driving under the influence.
+The Nuggets suspended Anthony for two games due to the arrest.

 In 2004, Anthony became engaged to Alani "La La" Vazquez.
 Their son, Kiyan Carmelo Anthony, was born on March 7, 2007.
 Michael Eric Dyson married Anthony and La La on July 10, 2010, at Cipriani's in New York City before 320 guests.
 VH1 filmed the ceremony for use in a reality series on the couple, titled La La's Full Court Wedding.
 Anthony resides in Portland, Oregon.
 He sold his New York property in 2020.

 Shortly after the end of the 2016–17 regular season, TMZ reported that La La had moved out of the couple's apartment and the two were living separately.
 The two reconciled in December 2018.
 In June 2021, La La filed for divorce.

-Controversies

-In 2004, Anthony was cited for marijuana possession, after inspectors at Denver International Airport found marijuana in his backpack.
-Charges were later dropped after Anthony's friend, James Cunningham, of St. Louis, signed an affidavit taking responsibility for the marijuana.
-That same year, Anthony appeared in a video entitled Stop Snitchin', which warned that residents of Baltimore who collaborated with the police would face violence.
-Anthony later distanced himself from this video.
-In 2006, Anthony's friend, Tyler Brandon Smith, was pulled over in Anthony's vehicle and cited for marijuana possession and three traffic violations.
-Later that year on December 16, he was involved in the infamous Knicks–Nuggets brawl during a game at Madison Square Garden.
-He was suspended for 15 games as a result.

-On April 14, 2008, Anthony was arrested on suspicion of driving under the influence, after being pulled over on Interstate 25 in Denver for weaving through lanes and not dimming his lights.
-Police spokesperson Detective Sharon Hahn said Anthony, who was alone in the car, failed a series of sobriety tests.
-He was ticketed and then released at police headquarters to a "sober, responsible party."
-A court date was set for May 14.
-The Nuggets suspended Anthony for two games due to the arrest.
-On June 24, 2008, Anthony pleaded guilty to a charge of driving while ability-impaired.
-The original charge of driving while under the influence was dropped.
-He was sentenced to one year of probation, 24 hours of community service and US$1,000 in court costs and fines.

-He has been criticized by South Bronx community activists for aligning himself with Mott Haven developer Keith Rubenstein's efforts to build luxury apartment buildings in the neighborhood, which could lead to gentrification.